Dr. Frasier Crane's accent is called "Transatlantic" and is neither truly American nor British.

 42. A Danish carpenter named Ole Kirk Christiansen suffered huge losses after a fire broke out in his woodworking shop that made furniture.
 He descended into bankruptcy and decided to start making small wood items, including toys.
 He even renamed his company to 'leg godt' ('play well') or Lego.

-43. All Singaporeans over 21 years old are organ donors by default, allowing for the kidneys, heart, liver, and corneas to be transplanted in the event of death from any cause.
+43. By default all Singaporeans over 21 years old are organ donors allowing for the kidneys, heart, liver, and corneas to be transplanted in the event of death from any cause.
 Individuals who do not wish to be donors must actively opt-out, and few do: 97% of its citizens are organ donors.

 44. Tommy James and the Shondells declined an invitation to perform at the Woodstock festival, because James' secretary put it to him as "Yeah, listen, there's this pig farmer in upstate New York that wants you to play in his field."